Dark Matter and Galaxy Cross-Correlations with the Cherenkov Telescope Array Observatory: Sensitivity Forecast

 \Cref{fig:bounds1} shows the sensitivity to the DM annihilation and decay in the $b\bar{b}$ annihilation channel, derived from the auto-correlation and cross-correlation APS with the 2MASS catalog, for $3\,\mathrm{hrs}$ and $5\,\mathrm{hrs}$ of CTAO observations.
 The $5\,\mathrm{hrs}$ case yields approximately a factor of 4 improvement in sensitivity compared to the $3\,\mathrm{hrs}$ case, while the cross-correlation outperforms the auto-correlation by approximately a factor of 5.
-This is expected since in the auto-correlation the DM signal competes with strong blazar auto-correlation, while in the cross-correlation the blazar contribution is much lower, yielding a more favorable signal-to-background ratio.
+This is expected since in the auto-correlation, the DM signal competes with strong blazar auto-correlation, while in the cross-correlation, the blazar contribution is much lower, yielding a more favorable signal-to-background ratio.
 Sensitivities obtained from the cross-correlation with the 2MRS catalog are very similar and are shown {\cref{app:model}}.
 Note that in this case, the uncertainty on the point-source detection threshold does not play a significant role, since the DM signal is always diffuse.

 \Cref{fig:all_channels1} shows the sensitivities of the cross-correlation technique for different annihilation channels, while \cref{fig:comparison1} provides a comparison with existing results in the literature for alternative DM search strategies.
-In particular, we show bounds from observations of dwarf galaxies \cite{CTA_sculptor_2017} and dark sub-halos \cite{Coronado_Blazquez_2021} for DM annihilation, and from galaxy clusters for decaying DM \cite{CTA2023,MAGIC_2018,Huang_2012,Cirelli_2012}.
-Our results show that cross-correlation technique is competitive, yielding constraints comparable to those from other methodologies.
-Note that the figure does not include the sensitivity from Galactic center DM searches, which can typically probe lower values of $\langle \sigma v \rangle$, but are strongly dependent on the assumptions regarding the DM profile near the Galactic center.
+In particular, we show bounds from observations of dwarf galaxies \cite{CTA_2017} and dark sub-halos \cite{Coronado_Blazquez_2021} for DM annihilation, and from galaxy clusters for decaying DM \cite{CTA2023,MAGIC_2018,Huang_2012,Cirelli_2012}.
+Our results show that the cross-correlation technique is competitive, yielding constraints comparable to those from other methodologies.
+For comparison, the figure also includes the sensitivity for annihilation in the Galactic halo, for 500 hr of observations with CTAO \cite{CTA_2017}: in this case, the values of $\langle \sigma v \rangle$ that can be probed can be lower, but the reachable bounds are strongly dependent on the assumptions regarding the DM profile near the Galactic Center.

 In {\cref{app:modelll}} we show a comprehensive set of plots for different hours of observations and DM channels.